input-output-hk/cardano-sl/docs/delegation_design_spec.md

 epoch took place.
 For each staking key that had been selected as slot leader for at least one slot during the epoch, calculate the pool rewards $\hat{f}$, based on the performance during the epoch, and the stake deposit and delegated stake at $t_0$.
-Note that the stake that the leader contributed to the pool can be differentiated from the stake that pool members delegated: the former uses base addresses with the pool's staking key, the latter either pointer addresses or delegation certificates.
+We will determine which UTxO are owned by the pool leader based on the whether the stake key which owns a UTxO matches the key in the stake certificate.

+Note that is is possible for a non-pool-leader to create a base address which uses any pool's staking key.
+Funds belonging to such addresses would be counted towards the stake pool's pledge, though the non-pool-leader would not have the private stake key needed to spend the rewards attched to this address.
+Since such behavior does not change the incentive model, this behaviour is perfectly acceptible[^encourage-third-party-pool-help].

+[^encourage-third-party-pool-help]: We can decide whether or not our wallet should make this an option.

 Pool Member Rewards